michalbubula/eynollah/README.md

 cd eynollah; pip install -e .
 ```

-Alternatively, you can run `make install` or `make install-dev` for editable installation.
+Alternatively, run `make install` or `make install-dev` for editable installation.

 ## Models
 Pre-trained models can be downloaded from [qurator-data.de](https://qurator-data.de/eynollah/).

-In case you want to train your own model to use with Eynollah, have a look at [sbb_pixelwise_segmentation](https://github.com/qurator-spk/sbb_pixelwise_segmentation).
+In case you want to train your own model with Eynollah, have a look at [`train`](https://github.com/qurator-spk/eynollah/tree/main/eynollah/eynollah/train).

 ## Usage
 The command-line interface can be called like this: